 Learning basic video and audio editing, this course teaches students the fundamental skills of Avid Media Composer and knowledge about networked server-systems.
 The course also grounds students in understanding the editing software; learning about inputting media, trimming, the smart tool, customization; and organization as well as examining the crucial area of sound in significant detail.
-Special effects for advanced audio recording and editing, producing live and recorded shows for broadcast, and producing news and interview shows and podcasts.
-A weekly live on-air shift is part of the class requirements.
-Students may assume management positions at WJJW.
-Repeatable for a max of 15 credits.
+Special effects along with titles and color correction are also examined.